-Quality and safety
+Quality and Safety

 In order for the milk to always have its fresh and delicious taste, there is a number of measures that ensure that all milk is supplied with as high quality as possible.

-The quality and safety of milkĀ
+The quality and safety of milk

 Who guarantees the quality and safety of our milk?